 The appropriate committee should be charged with making recommendations to limit the potential impact of real or apparent conflicts.
 Recommendations could include recusal from certain decisions, suspension of voting rights on issues affected by the potential conflict, external monitoring by independent reviewers (protocol review committee, DSMB, or other body), removal from committee chairmanships, divestiture of specific assets, or severance of relationships that generate a serious conflict potential.
 In cases of failure to fully and truthfully comply with study policies, study investigators may be removed from participation in any central study activities.

 A process for collecting, archiving and disposing of completed conflict of interest forms should be specified.
 For instance, forms might be collected through the publication date of the primary study results manuscript, stored in a secure manner by the Coordinating Center, and destroyed after the close of the study on a date determined by the Steering Committee.
 Materials should be considered confidential and not to be released to any individual or group outside the study.

-To assist investigators, an example clinical trial conflict of interest policy template (Word, 32 KB) is provided.
+To assist investigators, an example clinical trial conflict of interest policy template (DOC, 32 KB) is provided.
 The template can be customized and used as needed by each individual study group.
 There is no requirement to use this document and investigators are free to develop and use their own materials.